 The primary TPM for the incremental system changes is to reach a goal of 200 research publications to DiscoverArchive each month.
 This should be tracked on two fronts.
 First, the number of documents that are uploaded through the website upload portal should be recorded to determine if it is being used adequately.
 If the numbers from this validation are not encouraging, some marketing work may need to be done to encourage researchers to submit files through this method.
 Second, the amount of published research that is gathered by the system manager should still be tracked.
 If this number diminishes or is not satisfactory, the website upload portal needs to become the main focus for research gathering, an improvement needs to be made to the system managers gathering methods, or both.

-Radical System Changes
+Progressive System Changes

-Similar to the incremental system changes section, the TPM’s for the radical system changes should also be monitored.
-In the previous section, the TPM’s for the radical system changes were identified, and in this section, the verification of these metrics will be discussed.
+Similar to the incremental system changes section, the TPM’s for the progressive system changes should also be monitored.
+In the previous section, the TPM’s for the progressive system changes were identified, and in this section, the verification of these metrics will be discussed.